UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 Date: October 2, 2024

 Get Help:
-- For people at UW-Madison, please visit [the departmental bioinformatics research support service main website](bioinformatics.bact.wisc.edu) and make an 1-on-1 individual appointment
+- For people at UW-Madison, please visit [the departmental bioinformatics research support service main website](bioinformatics.bact.wisc.edu).
+If you are part of the Department of Bacteriology please make an 1-on-1 individual appointment, others please attend one of my weekly office hours.
 - For external people, please submit an issue via the github page.

 Please view the full Notion tutorial for up-to-date instructions.